Skip to content

 self.log.warning(

 f"Process {uuid} exited early without being killed.
-Exit code {early_exit_code}"
+Exit status {exit_status!r}"

 )